Can Red Light Therapy Treat Vitamin D Deficiency?

 Safety Considerations When Using Light Therapy for Vitamin D

-UVB light, on the other hand, needs a much more careful approach.
+Red light therapy is generally safe for all skin types and does not burn or tan the skin because it doesn’t use UV light.
+That’s why people can use RLT daily without worrying about sun damage.
+Conversely, UVB light needs a much more careful approach.
 Because it contains the same wavelengths that cause sunburn, UVB exposure comes with real risks like skin irritation, burning, and increased long-term skin cancer risk.
-This doesn’t make UVB therapy “bad” — it just means it must be used intentionally and never casually.
+This doesn’t make UVB therapy “bad” it just means that UVB therapy must be used intentionally and never casually.

 Anyone considering UVB lamps for vitamin D should get guidance from a healthcare professional, especially if: